 I clawed my way between the covers of every fat fiction novel I could find, (some thin ones too), kept a notebook where I wrote stories and plays/skits, and each season throughout high school trained like a beast and competed with my teammates for my school.
 My parents understood what I liked to do, and weren’t keen on interfering, but as an adult still finding my way, I can see what a difference encouraging those hobbies would have made.

 Before we dive into the meat of the matter, let’s talk about what hobbies are.
 The Oxford Languages definition is;

 An activity done regularly in one’s leisure time for pleasure.

 Hobbies can literally be anything.
 Some of us might even deign to say that sleeping is a hobby.
 Some commonplace hobbies are collecting items, participating in a sport or activity or pursuing artistic interests.

-Unfortunately for some, hobbies are suppressed and dreams killed for not being more that a ‘waste of time’ or not being realistic career options.
+Unfortunately for some, hobbies are suppressed and dreams are killed for not being more than a ‘waste of time’ or not being realistic career options.
 I beg of us as millennial and Gen X parents to do differently as the norm.
 Hobbies may, in fact, not be options for careers, however as a parent taking that stance, how did you come by that conclusion?
 A few questions to help you self analyze are;

 Maybe they will continue with it, maybe not.
 Either way, not only hobbies that equate to obvious big dollar signs ought to be supported.
 That’s another issue too, but that’s for another day.